Mapped: Hungary’s 2026 Election — Orbán Falls, TISZA Wins Supermajority, and What It Means for Europe

 Hungary just had its most consequential election in decades — and the result is a political earthquake.
 Péter Magyar’s centre-right TISZA party swept to a landslide victory on April 12, 2026, ending Viktor Orbán’s 16-year grip on power and securing a two-thirds supermajority in parliament.

-With 97% of precincts counted, TISZA took 53.4% of the vote and 138 of 199 seats.
-Orbán’s Fidesz–KDNP alliance collapsed to 38% and just 55 seats — a loss of 80 seats from its previous 135.
-The far-right Mi Hazánk scraped through with 5.9% and 6 seats.
-Turnout hit a post-Communist record of nearly 79%.
+With all ballots now counted — including mail-in and diplomatic mission votes — TISZA took 52.1% of the party-list vote and 136 of 199 seats.
+Orbán’s Fidesz–KDNP alliance collapsed to 39.5% and just 57 seats — a loss of 78 seats from its previous 135.
+The far-right Mi Hazánk scraped through with 5.7% and 6 seats.
+Turnout hit a post-Communist record of 79.6%, the highest since Hungary’s transition to democracy in 1990.

 The implications ripple far beyond Budapest.
 Orbán was Russia’s closest ally in the EU, a persistent NATO skeptic, and the single biggest obstacle to European unity on Ukraine.
 His defeat reshapes the geopolitical map of Europe.